aswanijehangeer/ChessGMsdata/README.md

 This will make the chess_grandmasters dataset available for your analysis.

+I have also developed a Shiny app based on a dataset related to chess grandmasters.

+You can access the Shiny app by following this link: [Chess Grandmasters Shiny App](https://aswanijahangeer.shinyapps.io/chess_grandmasters_shinyapp/)

 ## License

 This package is open-source and available under the [MIT License](LICENSE).